Coronary artery bypass graft (CABG)

 After CABG, you will recover in the hospital for up to one week.
 To help recover your strength and stamina, your cardiac surgeon may recommend cardiac rehabilitation.
 Our cardiac rehab specialists provide gentle exercises and support in an outpatient facility.

 You may need additional support following a CABG procedure to ensure your other arteries remain unaffected by coronary artery disease.
-The physicians, nurses and dietitians of the Penn Primary Cardiology Program offer world-class preventive heart care.
+The physicians, nurses and dietitians of Penn Primary Cardiology offer world-class preventive heart care.
 Our offerings include risk assessments, sophisticated imaging and specialized treatment for lipid disorders.

-Coronary Bypass Graft Surgery at Penn Medicine
+Coronary bypass graft surgery at Penn Medicine

-Penn's cardiac surgeons lead the way when it comes to coronary artery bypass graft (CABG) surgery.
+Penn Medicine’s cardiac surgeons lead the way when it comes to coronary artery bypass graft (CABG) surgery.
 Our nationally recognized surgeons treat many patients whose complex needs could not be treated at other centers.
 Other differentiators include:

 • Arterial grafts: We only use arteries to create bypass grafts.
 This approach, known as total arterial revascularization, is the gold standard.
 Studies show arteries used for bypass grafts have better longevity than veins.